MaximeMonnier/movie-app/README.md

 # MOVINEA

-## MOVINEA is a app where you find any movie than you lookin for
+## MOVINEA is an app where you find any movie than you looking for

 ![Alt text](<public/assets/img/Capture%20d%E2%80%99%C3%A9cran%20(243).png>)